 And although most effective; the Just for Men beard dyes are not your only choice.
 There are many natural – even organic – alternatives.

 Some men also opt for the popular Refectocil cream tints, which are originally designed for women to be used as eyelash and eyebrow tint.
 However, these reportedly work really well for facial hair too and are much gentler on your skin than Just for Men is.

 Note: There is a small allergy risk to even the most natural products.
-And it’s always best to do a 48-hour allergy test on small area of the skin away from the face (like the forearm) before jumping straight into dyeing the beard.
+And it’s always best to do a 48-hour allergy test on a small area of the skin away from the face (like the forearm) before jumping straight into dyeing the beard.

 Permanent Vs. Temporary Beard Dyes

 Most hair dyes are permanent, and there are permanent beard dyes as well, meaning that once applied, they will simply not wear off.